Senior Policy Advisor

 Biotechnology Policy and Regulation: This team advises on and implements initiatives to enable and lift emerging ‘tech’ sectors contribution to New Zealand’s economic performance.
 A current focus for the team is developing and implementing a new regulatory system for gene technologies.

-Ngā pukenga me ngā wheako e hiahiatia ana -
+Ngā pukenga me ngā wheako e hiahiatia ana - Skills and Experience Required

-• knowledge of policy development disciplines and processes, and demonstrable experience in applying these to the analysis of policy issues and formulating high-quality policy advice
+- Knowledge of policy development disciplines and processes, and demonstrable experience in applying these to the analysis of policy issues and formulating high-quality policy advice.

-• an ability to build requisite knowledge for different policy issues quickly by drawing on information and evidence from multiple and diverse sources
+- An ability to build requisite knowledge for different policy issues quickly by drawing on information and evidence from multiple and diverse sources.

-• an ability to communicate complex issues clearly and coherently
+- An ability to communicate complex issues clearly and coherently.

 Ētahi kōrero mō MBIE - About MBIE: